 We can reverse engineer the spine to improve posture, return function and restore structure.

 Chiropractic can positively impact how we look, feel, function and age.
 Restoration to normal, healthy structure can dramatically decrease chronic pain, improve body function and enhance the quality of life for most patients.
-While degeneration, and the impact of gravity and stress on our spines cannot be reversed, progression can be slowed, or even halted with the improved structure and stress relief resulting from Chiropractic care.
+While degeneration and the impact of gravity and stress on our spines cannot be reversed, progression can be slowed or even halted with the improved structure and stress relief resulting from Chiropractic care.
 Chiropractic has been proven to have a positive impact on how we feel physically and deal emotionally, as evidenced by numerous “Quality of Life” type studies.

 What is Spine Mapping?

 Spine mapping is an imaging technique utilizing digitized standing spinal pictures generated by highly advanced and sensitive software.
 The spinal correction process begins with Spine Mapping.
-Digitized spinal images are viewed, alongside genetic normal structure.
+Digitized spinal images are viewed, alongside the genetic normal structure.
 The comparison detects and highlights Positional as well as Structural/Mechanical differences from the genetic ideal.
-First the difference between current structure and genetic ideal structure is measured.
+First, the difference between the current structure and the genetic ideal structure is measured.
 Then the spine is tested and re-mapped to determine how much change is possible.
 Gentle mechanical forces are applied in the opposite direction to correct the spine.

 Outcomes of Spinal Correction

 There are numerous positive outcomes from Chiropractic spinal correction.
 Chiropractic improves organ function, and body structure, and can positively impact the quality of our lives.
 Medical studies have even shown that life expectancy can be improved.
 Subconsciously, Chiropractic can improve the way we see ourselves, as well as the way others see us.
-It can also makes us look and feel younger.
+It can also make us look and feel younger.
 However, the foremost result of Chiropractic care is the safe, effective and non-addictive management of many causes of chronic pain.

 We Can Decrease the Need for Pain Medication, Naturally!!

 We all recognize that the unchallenged use of prescribed opioids to treat most chronic pain has become a medical, societal and economic disaster.
-The tragic scale and human toll of this opioid abuse nightmare demands our attention.
+The tragic scale and human toll of this opioid abuse nightmare demand our attention.
 The need for alternative strategies to safely, effectively, and non-addictively manage chronic pain is significant and immediate.